ElijahJohnson5/Ember-Link/README.md

    docker pull emberlinkio/ember-link:latest
    ```
 2. Run the docker image
    This will run the docker image on port 9000 and expose it so you can connect to it from one of the examples.
+It also sets the `ALLOW_UNAUTHORIZED` flag to true for an easier time running the examples.
    ```
    docker run -d -p 9000:9000 --env PORT=9000 --env HOST=0.0.0.0 --env ALLOW_UNAUTHORIZED=true emberlinkio/ember-link:latest
    ```